Santa Fe Springs Swap Meet: Legal incidents

 In 2006, the Swap Meet was subject to a police raid to seize potentially hundreds of thousands of dollars' worth of counterfeit consumer goods.
-In 2016, the site became host to illegal street racing, following which a threatening young street racer was shot by California Highway Patrol.

 On October 17, 2014, forty-three-year old Elizabeth Yanez was stabbed to death in the site's parking lot by twenty-two-year old Reggie Cervantes.
 The two had gotten into a verbal confrontation over a parking space, which came to involve Yanez's two adult children and a companion of Cervantes.
 Charges against this second co-defendant, nineteen year old Brenda Rangel, were subsequently dropped, and Cervantes was convicted of voluntary manslaughter.
 He was sentenced to thirteen years in state prison in January 2016.

-On June 14, 2025, Immigration and Customs Enforcement agents in tactical gear raided the Swap Meet, arresting a number of people alleged to be illegal immigrants.
+On June 14, 2025, Immigration and Customs Enforcement agents in tactical gear raided the Swap Meet, detaining two people alleged to be illegal immigrants.
 The concert scheduled for that night was later postponed.